annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	<img src="/blog/img/budapest/8.jpg" width="600" height="461">
 </figure>

-The Chain bridge is the most famous bridge in Budapest.It leads up to the Buda castle.
+The Chain bridge is the most famous bridge in Budapest.
+It leads up to the Buda castle.
 You're greeted at the bridge by two giant lions on each side.
 The lions don't have tongues and apparently the sculptor forgot to create it for them.
-There's a myth that says that when the rumor got unfold the whole country made fun of him.
+There's a myth that says that when the rumor got unfold that the lions have no tongues the whole country made fun of him.
 He later committed suicide because of this by jumping off the bridge into the Danube.

 ### Language
 <br/>